Charlie Root: Career

 For his final year in 1941, Root went 8–7 with a 5.40 ERA (a career high) while pitching in 19 games, having six complete games in 1062/3 innings of work.
 He allowed more hits and runs than the year before despite a reduced workload while having 46 strikeouts and 37 walks.
 In his final game on September 2, 1941, he pitched a complete game against the Cincinnati Reds, allowing one run on five hits while striking out and walking five batters in a 3–1 win.

-Root was a good hitting pitcher in his 17-year major league career, compiling a .180 batting average (196-for-1086) with 86 runs, 11 home runs and 93 RBI.
-Defensively, he was a good fielding pitcher in his career, recording a .976 fielding percentage, which was 15 points higher than the league average at that position.
+Relative to his pitching counterparts, Root put up stellar stats at the plate during his 17-year major league career, compiling a .180 batting average (196-for-1086) with 86 runs, 11 home runs and 93 RBI.
+He also provided a sound presence on the defensive side, recording a .976 fielding percentage, which was 15 points higher than the league average at that position.

 As quoted by Baseball Legends: The Charlie Root Story, by Joseph E. Bennett, Jan.
 1995 Knight Templar magazine "Root was one of the fiercest competitors the game ever knew... his cigar-chomping, no-nonsense visage was one of the most intimidating tools in his baseball arsenal."

 Post-career

 Root also had a long post-playing career as a manager in minor league baseball and pitching coach, serving in the latter role for the Cubs (1951–53; 1960) and Milwaukee Braves (1956–57).
 He was a coach on Milwaukee's 1957 World Series champions.

-Root, who had a Diamond-R Ranch of 1,000 acres in Paicines, became a cattle rancher who liked hunting and fishing.
+Root, who had a Diamond-R Ranch of 1,000 acres in Paicines, California, became a cattle rancher who liked hunting and fishing.

 Death

-Root died at age 71 in Hollister, California after an extended illness.
-According to his daughter Della, two days before his death he told her, "I gave my life to baseball, and I'll only be remembered for something that never happened".
+Root died at age 71 in Hollister, California, after an extended illness.
 His ashes were scattered at Garden of Memories Memorial Park in Salinas, California.